Answered By: Stacy Williams Last Updated: Sep 23, 2014 Views: 155

 A DOI, or digital object identifier, is a unique and permanent identifier that will take you straight to an article no matter where it’s located on the Internet.
+Even if a URL changes, the DOI will always direct you to the article.
 The DOI, when available, can be found:

 - On the first page of an e-journal article, near the copyright notice